raspberrypilearning/c3-wolfram-day-night/en/step_6.md

 ```
 ![City Data](images/CityData.png)

-And, because the cities are listed in size order, you can find the largest city in a country by simply taking the `First` item in the `CityData` list.
+`CityData` lists cities in order of size.
+Therefore, the `First` item in a `CityData` list is always the largest city in a country.

 ```
 First[CityData[{All, CountryData[Entity["Country", "Togo"], "Name"]}]]